 Classic car collision

-If your insurance provider finds that you are not at fault, then your policy and rates will remain unaffected.
-If you’re found to be at fault for the accident, however, your car insurance will cover you to the "Ëœpoint of threshold;' this is usually a minimum of $500,000 with most policies (although today many policy holders opt for $1 million to $2 million thresholds), which will cover the medical costs for the victim.
+If your insurance provider finds that you are not at fault, your policy and rates will remain unaffected.
+If you’re found to be at fault for the incident, your car insurance will cover you to the “point of threshold,” the total amount of coverage you have.
+Usually, there is a minimum of $500,000 with most policies (although today, many policyholders opt for $1 million to $2 million thresholds), which will cover the medical costs for the victim.

 Also, to make the situation worse, your insurance provider may file a rule with a regulatory body stating that they won’t renew your policy (either at the end of your term or giving 60 days’ notice).
 Plus, finding a new provider will be extremely difficult if there’s an open claim to accident benefits being paid out in your case.
-The lesson?
-Drive carefully and always respect pedestrians.